Master Productivity: 15 Expert-Approved Daily Tips

 7. Get Small Doses of Satisfaction

-As CTO, I’m usually involved in several projects and have been assigned lots of tasks to do and review.
-So sometimes the work can be overwhelming.
+As CTO, I’m usually involved in several projects and have been assigned many tasks to complete and review.
+So, sometimes, the work can be overwhelming.

-I’ve been using the same two tips for several years, and I have to say sometimes it feels I can’t live without them!
-I have my own kanban board in the office, apart from the big board used by the whole team.
+I’ve been using the same two tips for several years, and I have to say sometimes I feel I can’t live without them!
+I have my own Kanban board in the office, apart from the big board used by the whole team.

 The first thing I do (after getting my coffee mug) is to review my board to start thinking of the current tasks.
-My board is just next to my desk, so I can access it while still sitting down.
-This is very important for me as I use the kanban board dozens of times each day.
+My board is just next to my desk, so I can access it while sitting down.
+This is very important for me as I use the Kanban board dozens of times daily.

-Every time a task is assigned to me, I try to split it into as many tiny pieces as possible so that I can complete each of them in a few minutes or an hour max.
+Whenever a task is assigned to me, I try to split it into as many tiny pieces as possible so that I can complete each in a few minutes or an hour max.
 Whenever I move a task from the “DOING” section to the “TEST” or “DONE” one, I immediately feel satisfaction.

 That is the point.